Show All Answers

 Go to: Boat Excise Page

 Currently you must pay with cash, check or credit card in our office.
-You may apply and pay for your license(s) on-line by clicking here.
+You may apply and pay for your license(s) on-line by clicking this link: https://provincetownma.viewpointcloud.com/.
 Please do NOT create a new license application if you are renewing a license!
-If you do not see a way to renew your license please contact the Licensing Agent.
-Payment is due in when you submit your application.
+If you do not see a way to renew your license please contact the Licensing Agent at email@example.com.
+Payment is due before you can schedule your inspection.

 If you are part of a larger complex which has a hardwired fire alarm system, you will need a fire inspection report from your landlord's electrician to submitted with your yearly licensing application.
 Otherwise, if you have battery operated fire alarms (similar to those used in homes), you do not need an inspection report, the town inspector will test them during your licensing inspection.

-You may apply for a certificate online or you may download and fill out the Renter’s Application.
+You may apply online at: https://provincetownma.viewpointcloud.com/ and clicking on the Rental Certificates category or you may download and fill out the Renter’s Application.
 If you fill out the paper application, you should submit it to the Office of Community Development.
 The fees are $300 per unit and the certificate is good for 3 years.
+If you have any questions, please contact Aaron Hobart at email@example.com.

-Simply complete the on-line application or download and fill out the paper application for the special liquor license (which you should submit it to the Office of Community Development).
-There will be fees for this application as well as for the legal ad that will be placed by the licensing agent on your behalf in the local paper.
-You will receive an abutter letter from the licensing agent which must be sent out to all people on the abutter’s list you which will ask for from the Assessor’s Office (be sure to get two sets of labels).
-Ask the licensing agent the procedure for sending out the abutter letter and bring the proof of mailing to the licensing board meeting that you will attend to obtain your license.
+You will receive an abutter letter from the licensing agent which must be sent out to all people on the abutter’s list which will be uploaded into your application in the permitting software.
+The licensing agent can also email the list to you along with the letter.
+Ask the licensing agent the procedure for sending out the abutter letter and submit proof of mailing to the licensing agent no later than a day before the Licensing Board meeting that you will attend to obtain your license.

 A licensee has five days from receipt of the written decision to appeal to the ABCC a decision made by the Local Licensing Authority .
 The ABCC has decided that the five days are business days. * - from mass.gov/abcc